 Side note: There’s many artists out there who make really nice handmade cards that are much nicer then mine.
 Okay, on that note, I’m plugging Lucky Charms Card Collection.
 Her cards are nicer because that’s her passion.
 Tell her ‘hi’ for me!

 Back to the topic.
-When buying handmade, take into consideration the quality of materials, expertise, time and love imagespent for the artisan to create an original and unique work of art.
+When buying handmade, take into consideration the quality of materials, expertise, time and love spent for the artisan to create an original and unique work of art.
 For a one off custom design by me, it takes at least an hour, hence the $10 to $15 price tag.
 That’s barely minimum wage.

 If you wondering why I even take on cards orders at all?
 Honestly, it’s good seed revenue for the shop and helps build up a indirect portfolio to showcase my style.
 I also love the designing step, transferring it into a cutting or illustration design.
 If I choose to take on a project that pays me way below living wage, it is to design for future products.